 Launched in 2011 at the University of Chichester, the AWF educates, empowers and invests in female leaders and scholars in sport, preserves heritage of the women and sport movement, conducts and facilitates impactful research and champions gender equity in sport leadership.
 You can read more about the AWF via its website.
 The majority of entries in the Timeline originate from the AWF Archive.

 Dr Jordan Matthews

 Jordan joined the University of Chichester in September 2010 on a doctoral studentship, became a Research Officer for Women and Sport in September 2013, and a Senior Lecturer in September 2015.
-He is the coordinator of the AWF and is a Steering Group member of the Women’s Sport Leadership Academy (WSLA).
+He is the executive office of the AWF and chair of the local organising group for the Women’s Sport Leadership Academy (WSLA).
 As part of an international research team, Jordan presented a keynote presentation at the 6th and 7th World Conferences on Women and Sport (Helsinki, Finland, 2014; Gaborone, Botswana, 2018).
 He was also invited speaker at the Africa Women and Sport Conference in 2016 (Botswana).
 Jordan was part of the UK Sport International Development Through Excellence and Leadership in Sport (IDEALS) programme in Tanzania in 2015 and 2016.

 The Timeline is supplemented with information from academic texts and published reports.

 To learn more about the icons used in the Timeline, please see this icon explanation.